Shashlik or Dom Knigi? What Best Describes St. Petersburg HSE Summer School 2018

 Another Summer School season has come to an end at HSE University St. Petersburg.
 Or hasn’t it?

-The Summer School, a fairly new educational offering of HSE University – St. Petersburg, which is already 3 years in age, was significantly renewed this year.
+The Summer School, a fairly new educational offering of HSE University – St. Petersburg, is already 3 years now and it has been significantly revamped this year.

 The range of courses was broadened: more than 15 cross-disciplinary courses in various fields of study such as Economics and Finance, Management, Humanities, Social and Political Sciences, Data Analytics, Russian Studies were offered.
-The courses lasted from 1 to 2 weeks that gave students the opportunity to opt for a combination of them.
+The courses lasted from 1 to 2 weeks and gave students an opportunity to combine them.

 There were longer programmes as well.
-For instance, the six-weeks programme 'Intensive Russian Language and Culture' was open to students of all level of language proficiency.
-The programme provided an immersive experience for improving the language and getting to know the better grasp of Russia, its people and society.
+For instance, the six-weeks programme 'Intensive Russian Language and Culture' was open to students of all levels of language proficiency.
+The programme provided an immersive experience for improving the language and getting to know Russia, its people and society.

 However, there is one longer programme ahead which went beyond the summer season – 'Topography of Imperial Power: Political and Cultural Space of Saint Petersburg' (from September, 11 till October, 2)*.
 This programme is organized by the Department of History (Academic Director Dietmar Wulff), and supported by the DAAD (German Academic Exchange Service).
 19 students from German universities are coming to St. Petersburg next week.

-'The Summer School is an umbrella project that comprises different programmes and courses (modules) altogether.
-It means that students could combine courses to create tailored curricula', explains Veronika
+'The Summer School is an umbrella project that comprises different programmes and courses (modules).
+It means that students can combine courses to create tailored curricula,' explains Veronika

 Denisova, the Summer School coordinator.

 The attendees’ portrait looks very diverse in terms of country of origin and field of study.
-Almost 200 students from more than 30 countries participated in the Summer School 2018, which is twice as large as compared to the previous year.
-A wide variety of subjects, that the participants learn back in their home or host countries, includes Political Science, International Relations, European Studies, Russian and Slavonic Studies, Philology, Economics, Management, Marine Technology, Industrial Engineering, Informatics, and others.
+Almost 200 students from more than 30 countries participated in the Summer School 2018, which is twice the number of participants the previous year.
+A wide variety of subjects that the participants study at their home universities includes Political Science, International Relations, European Studies, Russian and Slavonic Studies, Philology, Economics, Management, Marine Technology, Industrial Engineering, Informatics, and others.